In these difficult times, I felt we could do with something to cheer us all up!

 In relief, he said to the lion,”Thank God , you must be a Christian lion.”

 “Yes,” replied the lion, “I am a Christian.
-And I was taught to always say grace before meals!”
+And the missionaries taught me to always say grace before meals!”

 07 September – It’s The Way I Tell Them…